Magaly Rivera, LPRC Executive Director

 By working in the communications environment, she became motivated to pursue graduate studies in public relations.
 Her thesis project was in major giving for public broadcasting.

 Silvia Rivera, Chair & Founding Member

 Silvia Rivera is Managing Director of Vocalo, a next generation public media service that targets younger, culturally diverse audiences with an urban alternative format in Chicago.
 Silvia’s career trajectory was launched by a youth-media training program, called Radio Arte, an initiative that trained hundreds of young adults to create content for community impact.
 Silvia has since emerged to become a leading voice on issues of leadership and diversity in public media.
 Silvia has a B.A in Media Management from Columbia College Chicago.

 Doug is a nationally recognized media trainer, project strategist and career coach.
 Dozens of his former students are now working in various forms of media around the world, many of whom you can hear each day on NPR and public radio stations around the United States.
 Doug is a former Knight International Press Fellow, US State Department Visiting Professor and William S. Fulbright Scholar, all to Chile.
 While at NPR, he founded and still leads a digital-first media training program called “next generation radio” Doug likes to create substantive, progressive media projects from scratch by seeing what works and what doesn’t and repeating that process as much as necessary.

-María is the first woman programming director for a Spanish-language radio network in the US.
+María is the first woman Programming Director for the Spanish-language radio network, Radio Campesina Network.
 She is a native of Mexicali, Mexico and moved to Phoenix at the age of 14.